 Rising from a small rumbling just a few years ago, mobile marketing has now grown into the latest golden ticket to online marketing success.
-Mobile devices are now delivering 42 percent of the organic search traffic across Google, Yahoo and Bing, according to one recent study – and you can rest assured your competitors are baking mobile marketing strategy into their processes and riding the wave.
-Soon enough, a mobile marketing strategy will be all but mandatory: Google has signaled that mobile performance may increasingly influence organic ranking, leaving sites that perform poorly on mobile devices to shrivel up.
+Mobile devices are now delivering more than 50 percent of the organic search traffic across Google, Yahoo, and Bing – and you can rest assured your competitors are baking mobile marketing strategy into their processes and riding the wave.
+By this point, a mobile marketing strategy is essentially mandatory: Google has signaled that mobile performance increasingly influences organic ranking, leaving sites that perform poorly on mobile devices to shrivel up.

 It’s clear that putting your business in the palm of your customers’ hand is critical to search engine optimization and your overall digital marketing success.
 But where does one start?
 What are the pitfalls and best practices of a mobile marketing strategy?

 Our quick hit list of mobile marketing strategy dos and don’ts can help you formulate your mobile marketing approach and get on the road to being a mobile marketing champ.

 First things first – just what does this ubiquitous term “mobile” mean?

 Mobile digital marketing refers to marketing efforts intended to reach audiences and influence decisions via phones, tablets and similar portable devices.
 Mobile optimization refers to the steps taken to create a version of your website that’s optimal for use on a phone, tablet or other mobile device.
 Mobile-friendly optimization can include incorporating big buttons, easier to see text, more prominent contact information and other graphic features that enhance convenience for a consumer using a small screen on the go.